salykova/salykova.github.io/_posts/2024-07-01-matmul-cpu.markdown

 ---
 layout: post
-title:  "Beating NumPy's Matrix Multiplication in 150 lines of C code"
+title:  "Beating OpenBLAS and MKL in FP32 Matrix Multiplication From Scratch"
 excerpt: "In this step by step tutorial we'll optimize matrix multiplication on CPU in C achieving over 1 TFLOPS on an 8-core Ryzen 7 7700.
 The final optimized implementation is just 150 LOC and outperforms both OpenBLAS and MKL on Ryzen 7 7700.
 High-performance GEMM on CPU.
 Fast SGEMM in C. High-performance matrix multiplication on CPU.
 SGEMM Optimization on CPU."
 description: "In this step by step tutorial we'll optimize matrix multiplication on CPU in C achieving over 1 TFLOPS on an 8-core Ryzen 7 7700.
 The final optimized implementation is just 150 LOC and outperforms both OpenBLAS and MKL on Ryzen 7 7700.
 High-performance GEMM on CPU.
 Fast SGEMM in C. High-performance matrix multiplication on CPU.
 SGEMM Optimization on CPU."
 date:   2024-07-01 11:35:01 +0200